 - Bottle your honey in an eye-catching way.
 This doesn’t mean you need to spend a lot of money on packaging, but make sure the jar is clean and the label is legible and attractive.
 Check out our article on creating labels for your homemade goods to get ideas!

-- Become well-versed on the health benefits of raw honey – use that knowledge in your marketing and in conversation with potential partners and customers.
+- Become well-versed in the health benefits of raw honey – use that knowledge in your marketing and conversation with potential partners and customers.

 - Keep good records.
-Be sure to track all of your expenses and income, because all income will be subject to income tax regulations.
+Be sure to track your expenses and income because all income will be subject to income tax regulations.
 You may need to consult a tax expert to learn how and where to report your income (and to determine whether you are a hobby or business).

 For more tips on backyard business endeavors, check out these helpful articles: